-You'll love making this Easy Gluten Free Chocolate Bark Candy for holiday cookie exchanges or as a homemade Christmas gift.
+You'll love making this Easy Gluten Free Chocolate Bark Candy recipe for holiday cookie exchanges or as a homemade Christmas gift.

 Easy chocolate bark is a terrific way to get rid of those odd little bits of dried fruit, nuts, seeds, and whatever else you may have in the pantry after other baking project.

 Also, by making chocolate bark recipes with dried fruit, nuts and gluten free Frosted Cheerios cereal, it's somewhat of a guilt free treat.

 If you’re looking to make some gluten free chocolate with the kids over the holiday break, making a batch is a fun family activity, too!

 Best chocolate for making easy chocolate bark recipes

 I like using chips or chunks over baking bars, since you don’t have to chop up the chocolate.
 So I recommend: